richardreed1995/personal-website/content/books/_index.md

 ## 8. Beyond the Agency Box

-**Overview:** Guide to expanding traditional agency business models beyond service-based revenue.
+**Overview:** A guide to expanding traditional agency business models beyond service-based revenue.

 **What I Learned:** Agencies can escape time-for-money constraints by developing products, systems and recurring revenue streams.
 This approach helped me see how to simplify and productise services while improving the client journey, creating more stability for my business without sacrificing myself through endless customisation and client demands.